vkblog/vkblog.github.io/_posts/2016-04-01-new-site-note.md

 Namely, here are the things I'm still working on:

 + Adding back comments (migrating to/from Disqus and integrating into Jekyll is annoying)
-+ Fixing broken XML feeds
++ Links to XML feeds
 + Getting back to blogging at a regular cadence !

 But if I don't release this site now, I'm going to go insane.
 So, here it is, warts and all.